S3ak/fed-astro/src/pages/en/project-methodology/module-1/trello.md

 ---
 title: Trello
-keywords: sample
+description: sample
 tags: Project Methodology
 sidebar: proj-meth

-permalink: project-methodology/trello.html
-folder: project-methodology
+layout: ../../../../layouts/MainLayout.astro
 ---

 ## Introduction

 Trello is:

 - A popular and useful project management tool.
 - Simple and easy to follow.
 - Great for working with increasing communication about who in a team is doing what.